Text2Model: Text-based Model Induction for Zero-shot Image Classification: Experiments

+Typically, zero-shot classification involves distinguishing ``natural categories" \cite{rosch1973natural} like \textit{``cats"} and \textit{``dogs"}.
+However, We may want to generate classifiers that follow more complex class boundaries, aggregating over multiple natural classes.
+For instance, \textit{``animals with horns"} combine several classes from a rhino to a deer.

+To test T2M-HN in this scenario, we created a set of one-class classification tasks designed to recognize images based on properties that cut through class boundaries.
+To make the evaluation systematic, we used attributes from AwA, and eliminate non-visual attributes.
+Details of the protocol are given in Appendix \ref{app:supersets}.
+We report the average Area Under the Recall-Precision Curve over seen classes and unseen classes.

-\textbf{Results:} Table \ref{tab:set-of-classes} shows that T2M-HN captures well complex semantic distinctions.
-We attribute this to its ability to draw new classifiers for each new textual description.
-This ability is acquired during training, drawn from the classification task objective, which propagates to the HN weights.
+\textbf{Results:} Figure \ref{fig:one_class} shows that T2M-HN captures the complex semantic distinctions of our task better than baselines.
+We attribute this to its ability to draw new classifiers for each new description.